saf-dmitry/taskpaper-mode/README.md

 Absolute file links are starting with `/` or `~/`.
 Relative file links starting with `./` or `../` are relative to the location of your TaskPaper file.
 Spaces in file links must be protected using backslash, e.g., `./my\ file.txt`.
 File links to non-existing local files are highlighted using different face.

 If the point is on a link the command `C-c C-o` or `mouse-1` (`taskpaper-open-link-at-point`) will launch a web browser for URLs (using `browse-url`) or start composing a mail message (using `compose-mail`).
 Furthermore, it will visit text and remote files in file links with Emacs and select a suitable application for local non-text files.
 Classification of files is based on file extension only.
 For non-specified extensions the system command to open files, like `open` on MS Windows and macOS, or the command specified in the mailcaps on GNU/Linux will be used.
-For more details see user options `taskpaper-file-apps` and `taskpaper-open-non-existing-files`.
+For more details see the user options `taskpaper-file-apps` and `taskpaper-open-non-existing-files`.

 The command `C-c C-l` (`taskpaper-insert-file-link-at-point`) inserts a file link at point offering standard minibuffer completion to select the name of the file.
 The path to the file is inserted relative to the directory of the current TaskPaper file, if the linked file is in the current directory or in a subdirectory of it, or if the path is written relative to the current directory using `../`.
 Otherwise an absolute path is used, if possible with `~/` for your home directory.
 You can force an absolute path with `C-u` prefix.

 The command `C-c C-x C-v` (`taskpaper-toggle-inline-images`) toggles the inline display of linked images within the buffer skipping images larger than specified by `max-image-size`.
-Large images may be scaled down to fit in the buffer by setting `taskpaper-max-image-size` user option.
+Large images may be scaled down to fit in the buffer by setting the user option `taskpaper-max-image-size`.
 Resizing works in Emacs v25 or higher built with ImageMagick support.
 You can ask for inline images to be displayed at startup by configuring the user option `taskpaper-startup-with-inline-images`.

 ## Inline Formatting